“…rich and expressive voice”

 “Her voice is powerful and dramatic…without a doubt a talent to be watched and, indeed, reckoned with.”

 After a year in the BFA musical theatre program at the University of Windsor, she transferred to McGill University, where she studied with Winston Purdy and graduated with a Bachelor of Music in classical Voice Performance.
-She later studied voice with Broadway coach Susan Eichhorn Young and now coaches with Elizabeth Koch (McGill) and John Gilbert.
+She has studied voice with Broadway coach Susan Eichhorn Young, Elizabeth Koch (McGill) and coached with John Gilbert.
 Alisha completed the Summer Intensive Acting Program at the Neighborhood Playhouse in 2013, and also had the fortune of studying Meisner technique briefly with the late Jacqueline McClintock.

 She also has made forays into singing jazz, most notably with swing ensemble Swing Rencontre, which appeared at the Montréal Festival en Lumière and in collaboration with the Festival de Jazz de Québec.